Rand rate reform

 In many cases active transition may be preferable to a passive transition, for example where a client has a portfolio of loans and derivatives which may be better to transition at the same time.

 National Treasury is preparing legislative amendments to the Financial Sector Regulation Act dealing with the cessation of JIBAR.
 The amendments are designed to passively transition any JIBAR linked transactions on the JIBAR cessation date to alternative reference rates using credit adjustment spreads.
-These amendments are expected to be incorporated into law in 2026.
-Following the process, SARB with provide guidance and regulations to aid the passive transition using the legislative amendments
+These amendments are expected to be introduced in 2026, subject to parliamentary approval.

 Term rates (like JIBAR) are useful as they provide cash flow certainty at the beginning of an interest period.
 ZARONIA is an overnight rate which makes determining interest for a specific interest period more complex, requiring daily observation of the overnight rate, or reliance on a published (backward looking) index.
 In certain international markets, term rates have been derived from derivative markets, referencing new alternative reference rates.
 The MPG is working on determining the feasibility of a term rate in South Africa that could meet the IOSCO principles for interest rate benchmarks.
 However, it is unclear whether term rates will be available prior to cessation of JIBAR and clients should not rely on a term rate being available at this point in time.